Gitsegukla: Road passengers and freight

 A stage ran to the Hazelton area during wintertime.
 Immediately upstream of the bridge construction, an aerial tramway was installed across the Skeena in March 1912, similar to the one at Kitselas Canyon.
 At that time, stables were built to house about 100 horses for hauling wagons to the Hazelton area.
 That year, passengers completed their journey by either ferrying across the Skeena and taking a stage to Hazelton or boarding a steamboat.

 Heavy rains in 1934 undermined the highway bridge over the Kitsequecla River, rendering it unsafe.
 In 1938–39, the structure was replaced.

 In 1958, Western Coach Lines inaugurated a Prince Rupert–Prince George bus service, which included a scheduled stop at Skeena Crossing.

 The current passenger transit providers for Gitsegukla are BC Bus North and BC Transit.

 Railway operations

-By 1914, the place was a unofficial flag stop.
+By 1914, the place was an unofficial flag stop.

 The development of several claims on Rocher Déboulé Mountain prompted the province to build an 11 mi winding road to Skeena Crossing.
 Although way freights stopped at that location, the GTP refused to construct a siding and station.
 In response to complaints, the Railway Commission ordered the GTP in 1916 to install a siding and small station within 30 days.

 In 1987, 20 cars of a coal train derailed.